-If you are pulled over for DWI in Raleigh, the things you say and do, or don’t say and do, can have both immediate and lasting impacts on your future.
-Raleigh DWI lawyer Rashad Hauter is an aggressive advocate who will fight to get you the best result possible, but a lot depends on how you respond when you are pulled over.
-See below for more information about being pulled over for DWI in North Carolina, and call the Hauter Law Firm if you have been arrested for DWI in Raleigh, Henderson or other communities throughout Wake and Vance counties.
+If you are pulled over for DWI in North Carolina, the things you say and do, or don’t say and do, can have both immediate and lasting impacts on your future.
+North Carolina DWI lawyer Rashad Hauter is an aggressive advocate who will fight to get you the best result possible, but a lot depends on how you respond when you are pulled over.
+See below for more information about being pulled over for DWI in North Carolina, and call Dysart Willis if you have been arrested for DWI in North Carolina, Henderson or other communities throughout Wake and Vance counties.

 Watch your behavior, because the police certainly are

 Before you are even pulled over, the police have begun monitoring your driving as well as any behavior they can observe inside your car.
 If you are signaled to pull over, cooperate as quickly and as safely as you can, pulling fully onto the right shoulder or elsewhere as directed by the police.
 Sit patiently for the police to come to you.

 When the police approach your vehicle, they will likely ask to see your license and registration, which you are required to produce.
 They may also ask you questions such as “How much have you had to drink tonight” or “Where are you coming from?”
 You are not required to answer questions such as these and are within your rights to decline to answer.
 Remember that the police are still watching your behavior to develop enough cause to arrest for you DWI and require you to take a chemical test of your blood alcohol content (BAC).
 The longer and more detailed your answers, the more opportunity you give the police to decide if you are coherent, nervous, have liquor on your breath, etc.